spacelift-io/user-documentation/docs/integrations/webhooks.md

 # Webhooks

-Spacelift can optionally be set to send webhooks - POST requests about run state changes - to an HTTP endpoint of your choice.
+Spacelift can be configured to send webhook notifications about various events to an HTTP endpoint of your choice.

 ## Setting up webhooks